fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 This script generates multiple log and trace files.
 The two primary files of interest are:
 1. `power_log_{timestamp}.log`: Logs power measurements during inference.
-2. `trt.log`: Contains additional inference information.
+2. `trt_layer_latency.json`: Contains layer execution time with the corresponding timestamp.

 By default, all results are saved in the `results` folder.